NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 The value ``ref_to_sensor_timestamp_offset``, measured in seconds, is what should be added to the reference camera clock to get the time in current sensor's clock.
 Set to 0 if the clocks are synchronized.

+The ``image_size`` field has the image dimensions (width and height).
+The ``distorted_crop_size`` has the dimensions of the region whose center is also the image center in which the given distortion model is valid.
+Normally it should be the whole image.
+The ``undistorted_image_size`` has a generous overestimate of the image dimensions after undistortion.

 Educated guess can be provided for the quantities that are not known.
 This tool can be used to optimize the focal length, optical center, an